Skip to content

 Routing uses access points.
 Highlighting uses surfaces.

-- Choose the Point tool and place a single point on the map where you want the location marker to live.
+3. Click once on the map where you want the location marker to live

 Note